 - Multiple linear regression; regression assumptions and diagnosis; analysis of residuals

 - Linear Regression with categorical variables

-- Other regression types (overview)
+- Logistic regression and other regression types (overview)

 - Unidimensional scaling: Likkert, Guttman, ...